How to Build a Garden Office: Planning, Design & Structural Considerations for Garden Offices

 You should also consider how the garden office will look in comparison to the style of your home.
 For instance, adding a new building that’s completely different to the style of your main build may look out of place and will create a disruption between the flow of your home and garden.
 Try and use a similar palette of materials or replicate a particular design feature to create continuity.

 For a modern look, consider a flat roof covering, such as a green roof, extensive glazing and timber clad exterior – you can choose from endless options to suit your preferences, including charred timber or oak boards.
 Heritage-style options are available in a range of colours and designs from many kit manufacturers.
-These tend to lean more towards orangery or conservatory-type structures but will add a great sense of elegance to your outdoor space.
+These tend to lean more towards orangery or conservatory-type structures but will add a great sense of elegance to your garden office design.

 Most garden offices won’t require planning consent, as provided they’re at the rear of the property they’ll generally fall under permitted development (PD) rights.
 “Projects that can be achieved under PD will broadly speaking be a single-storey building with a maximum roof ridge height of 4m,” says Richard Keys, founding director of ByOthers Studio.